Fort A.P. Hill: Redesignation

 The installation was named for Virginia native and Confederate Lieutenant General A. P. Hill.
 Fort A.P.
-Hill was one of the U.S. Army installations named for Confederate soldiers to be recommended for renaming by The Naming Commission.
+Hill was one of the U.S. Army installations named for Confederate soldiers to be recommended for renaming by the Naming Commission.
 Their recommendation was that the post be renamed Fort Walker, after American abolitionist and Civil War surgeon Mary Edwards Walker.
-On 5 January 2023 William A. LaPlante, US under-secretary of defense for acquisition and sustainment (USD (A&S)) directed the full implementation of the recommendations of the Naming Commission, DoD-wide.
+On 5 January 2023, William A. LaPlante, the US under-secretary of defense for acquisition and sustainment, directed the full implementation of the recommendations of the Naming Commission, DoD-wide.
 The post was redesignated Fort Walker on 25 August 2023.

 In June 2025 it was announced that Fort Walker would be renamed to Fort Anderson-Pinn-Hill, shortened as A.P.
-Hill, to honor three different Civil War soldiers who fought for the Union: Lieutenant Colonel Edward Hill, First Sergeant Robert A. Pinn, and Private Bruce Anderson.
+Hill, to honor three different Civil War soldiers who fought for the Union: Private Bruce Anderson, First Sergeant Robert A. Pinn, and Lieutenant Colonel Edward Hill.